leiradel/luamods/changeme/README.md

                               -- long as it is used consistently.

-    flags,                    -- The flags for the change (see below), this -- field is optional and defaults to zero.
+    flags,                    -- The flags for the change (see below), this -- argument is optional and defaults to zero.

     callback                  -- A function that will be called when the change -- ends, it will be called with the table as its